michaelfaulkner/xy-type-models/README.md

 The structure of the Fortran 90 code is very much non-beautiful!
 This is because Fortran 90 does not lend itself well to object-oriented programming.
-However, Fortran is a very fast language, so xy-type-models is useful for numerical experiments that require large system and sample sizes, e.g., the analysis of nonergodic correlations in the Berezinskii-Kosterlitz-Thouless phase.
+However, Fortran is a very fast language, so xy-type-models is useful for numerical experiments that require large system and sample sizes, e.g., the analysis of both ergodicity breaking and general symmetry breaking at the Berezinskii-Kosterlitz-Thouless phase transition.

 While xy-type-models does not use classes, it is still relatively modular.
 The main program scripts are [ `ecmc_algorithm.f90`](src/ecmc_algorithm.f90) and [`metropolis_algorithm.f90`](src/metropolis_algorithm.f90).
 Each main